rubyatscale/code_ownership/README.md

 ```

 ### Javascript Package Ownership
-Javascript package based ownership allows you to specify an owenrship key in a `package.json`.
+Javascript package based ownership allows you to specify an ownership key in a `package.json`.
 To use this, configure your `package.json` like this:

 ```json
 {